The AI Conversation Every Parent Needs to Have

 Now, I don't have teenagers (yet), but based on conversations with friends who do—and honestly, my experience working with adults in my professional career—here's what I'd recommend:

-For younger kids (ages 4-7): Keep it playful and concrete.
+How to explain AI to kids ages 4-7: Keep it playful and concrete.
 "AI is a friendly computer helper that can answer questions and make up fun ideas.
 It's really smart about some things, but it doesn't have feelings or know everything.
 People made AI."

-For elementary kids (ages 8-12): Go a bit deeper.
+How to talk to kids about AI ages 8-12: Go a bit deeper.
 "AI is a smart tool that's read lots of books and websites.
 It can write, create, and answer questions, but sometimes it makes mistakes.
 It's helpful for sparking ideas, but you need to double-check what it tells you and add your own thinking."

 (Fun fact: This last explanation?
 I use the exact same framing when I'm helping adults understand AI at work.
 Turns out, the fundamentals don't change just the examples you use.)